root-project/root/docbook/users-guide/Graphics.md

 (green) and Z (blue).
 The negative portion of the *axis* line is shown in dark color, the positive in bright.
 The *axis* name and minimum / maximum values are labeled in the same color.
-There are three options for *axes* drawing – selected by radio buttons:
+There are three options for *axes* drawing - selected by radio buttons:

--   None – not drawn (default).
+-   None - not drawn (default).

--   Edge – draw axes on the (minimum) edge of the scene extents box.
+-   Edge - draw axes on the (minimum) edge of the scene extents box.

--   Origin – drawn axes through the origin.
+-   Origin - drawn axes through the origin.

 For *edge axes*, the zero value for each axis is marked on the axis line with a colored sphere.
 For *origin axes,* a single white sphere is shown at the origin.

-*Edge axes* are depth clipped – i.e. are obscured by 3D objects in front of them. *Origin axes* (which generally pass through the middle of the 3D scene) are not depth clipped – so always visible.
+*Edge axes* are depth clipped - i.e. are obscured by 3D objects in front of them. *Origin axes* (which generally pass through the middle of the 3D scene) are not depth clipped - so always visible.

 A single orange sphere of fixed view port (window) size can be shown at any arbitrary position.
-Enable / disable the drawing with ‘*Show’* checkbox.
+Enable / disable the drawing with ‘*Show'* checkbox.
 Enter X/Y/Z position in the edit boxes to set position.
 Initial position is at the center of the scene.